The Yachtmaster™ Offshore is competent to skipper a cruising yacht on any passage during which the yacht is no more than 150 miles from harbour.

 - can provide a boat

 - have completed the required mileage and experience as skipper

-- have read the syllabus in RYA publications; G15 (sail) or G18 (power)
+- have read the syllabus in RYA Logbook (G158)

 - have read and comply with the pre-requisites above.

-If you need a Yachtmaster™ Offshore Certificate of Competence in order to work on board a commercial craft subject to the MCA's codes of practice, you will need to get it commercially endorsed - see left.
-You can then work as a Master of commercial vessels of up to 200gt in category 1 to 6 waters - that is up to 150 miles from a safe haven.
+If you need your Certificate of Competence in order to work on board a commercial craft subject the MCA's codes of practice, you will need to get it commercially endorsed - see 'Related articles'.

 Find books for your course at the RYA Shop

 Our handy guide shows the books & DVDs that go with your course!